congthang1/jitsi-kubernetes/README.md

 Thanks for this great work but I need to make it a different way.

-There are 4 parts of this deploy, each will be on a kuberenetes.
-Meaning you need 4 kubernetes for 2 regions or 2 kubernetes for only 1 region.
+# Prequirements

+You need 2 kubernetes for each region, 1 for Main Jitsi Web Prosody and 1 for JVBs.
+If you have 2 regions, 4 kubernertes needed.

-The autoscale will not work if you put jvb on the same Web Prosody kubernetes.
+This separation make sure JVB autoscale not disturbe the Main Jitis Web as I see on Digitalocean kubernetes.

-JVB nodes need at least 2 cpu
+JVB nodes need at least 2 cpu (recommended 4).

+# Installation

 0. Search for all place in the code marked as: ``<< update this >> `` and update them!